LIKE its near neighbour Clunes, Talbot was once a dying township, renowned mainly for being the home of the famous annual yabby festival.

 The monthly market is held in the main street and features everything from organic fruit and vegetables to wine, pasta, continental cakes and homemade cheese.

-Talbot Bowling Club ladies president Barb Crossley said she had brought up her young family in the township after moving from nearby Maryborough.
+Talbot Bowling Club ladies president Barb Crossley said she had brought up her young family in the township after moving from nearby Maryborough years ago.

-“It’s got everything we need,” Mrs Crossley said.
+"It's very quiet but it's very friendly.
+It's got everything we need," Mrs Crossley said.

 "And Maryborough is only 10 minutes away."